misiektoja/spotify_monitor/docs/quick-start.md

 If browser import is not available, use the [manual cookie extraction](configuration.md#manual-cookie-extraction) fallback.

-The safe standalone replacement command reads `sp_dc` through a hidden prompt.
-It validates the cookie with Spotify before atomically updating only `SP_DC_COOKIE`.
-If validation fails, the dotenv file is left byte-for-byte unchanged.
-Existing cookie replacement always requires confirmation.
+The standalone replacement command reads `sp_dc` through a hidden prompt, so the value does not appear on screen.
+It validates the cookie with Spotify before updating only `SP_DC_COOKIE`.
+If validation fails, it does not change the `.env` file.
+Replacing an existing cookie requires confirmation.

 ```sh
 # PyPI install